 Read, Read, and Read S’more Night

-At the end of the month, we hosted a wonderful culminating activity with our parents.
+In addition to the conversation heart projects, we also hosted a wonderful culminating activity with our parents.
 It was called, Read, Read, and Read S’more Night, and it’s exactly what we say.

 Each teacher set up his/her classroom in a camping theme.
 Teachers were encouraged to come dressed as their favorite character (Mrs. Wishy Washy, the Crayon from The Day the Crayons Quit, as the Gruffalo, or even the mouse in Take a Mouse to the Movies).
-Teachers shared their favorite book three times and parents/students rotated every 15 minutes.
+Teachers shared their favorite book three times and parents/students rotated every 15 minutes for story time.

 At the end of each session, each teacher gave a copy of the book away to someone in the audience.
-(We had MANY happy kids!) .
-At the very end, we had s’mores and hot cocoa in the cafeteria.
+(We had MANY happy kids!).
+Finally, we served s’mores and hot cocoa in the cafeteria.
 Here is one of my favorite pictures of the evening!

 Read Across America Day Assembly